Lisbon seen from the river

 You can now visit the Royal Treasure Museum and see the precious crown jewels now on display.

-Open from 10 am to 6 pm.
-Closed Thursdays and major public holidays.
+Open Thursday to Tuesday from 10 am to 6 pm.
+Closed Wednesdays and major public holidays.

 Ajuda National Palace, Lisbon